A startup’s guide: How to navigate business uncertainty

 4. Transfer part of your risk to an insurance company by buying general liability insurance or insurance plans specific to your industry

 While a risk management plan can’t make your startup “disaster-proof,” having a sound plan will definitely help preserve the longevity of your business.
+Over time, you’ll also want to make sure you monitor and update your plan accordingly.

-Be Flexible and Pivot
+Be flexible and pivot

 Once you’ve laid out a potential plan and received positive feedback from testing it in the market, commit to the pivot.
 For example, since the pandemic caused demands to rise in the healthcare industry, many startups found ways to diversify by producing and selling medical equipment.

-Embrace the trial and error nature of business and experiment with new ideas.
+Embrace the trial-and-error nature of business and experiment with new ideas.
 Along the way, you might discover a business pivot worth committing to.

 In times of uncertainty, your team needs a strong leader more than ever.
 It’s the job of a leader to balance transparency and hope by being realistic with the team while also offering hope by laying out a vision for the future.
 Acknowledge the challenges and define strategies that will help overcome those challenges.